egoist/tsup/docs/README.md

 Since tsup version 7.3.0, you can also use `--experimental-dts` flag to generate declaration files.
 This flag use [@microsoft/api-extractor](https://www.npmjs.com/package/@microsoft/api-extractor) to generate declaration files, which is more reliable than the previous `--dts` flag.
 It's still experimental and we are looking for feedbacks.

-To use `--experimental-dts`, you would need to install `@microsoft/api-extractor`, as it's a peer dependency if tsup:
+To use `--experimental-dts`, you would need to install `@microsoft/api-extractor`, as it's a peer dependency of tsup:

 ```bash
 npm i @microsoft/api-extractor -D